Hunter Pence: 2014

 On July 6, Pence was elected to his third All-Star Game.
 On the second-to-last game of the season, Pence was held out of the starting lineup, ending his streak of consecutive starts at 331.
 Pence pinch-hit in the seventh inning to continue his games-played streak.

 On October 7, in Game 4 of the 2014 NLDS against the favored Washington Nationals, Pence made a leaping catch against the right field wall in the 6th inning to deny Jayson Werth an extra-base hit.
 This dramatic play held the Giants' 2–1 lead, helping the Giants to secure an eventual 3–2 victory.

 In Game 4 of the 2014 World Series, Pence went 3–5 with a double, scored two runs, had three RBIs including one by beating out a double play in the first leading to a run, scored on a fly caught by Jarrod Dyson in shallow center field, and made a nice sliding catch of a bloop hit by Lorenzo Cain in the ninth.

 His performance helped lead the Giants to their third World Series title in five years, as San Francisco went on to beat the Royals 3–2 in Game 7.
 Pence finished the series batting .444 with 5 RBIs and 7 runs scored.
 He had 12 hits in the series and, along with teammate Brandon Belt, had at least one hit in every game of the 7-game series.
 Pence's performance drew some media comparisons to Barry Bonds, in terms of unusual statistical production.

 2015

+"And, of course, we've got Hunter Pence.
+I told Hunter I was going to talk about him a little bit.
+He was not only named to the All-Star team, he inspired a craze of signs from opposing fans like 'Hunter Pence eats pizza with a fork,' 'Hunter Pence likes Godfather III.
+Not everybody would have laughed at those signs, but not everybody is Hunter Pence."